AntwortEinesLebens/WAG/README.md

 ## 👀 About the project

-[Windows Artifacts Generator][wag] is a tool for creating malware artifacts for detection tests.
+[Malware Traces Generator][mtg] is a tool for creating malware traces for detection tests.

 ### ❓ Why

 It's useful for testing configurations, rules, or your Endpoint Detection and Response. \
-It's not intended to fully simulate the behavior of malware but to reproduce the steps that led to artifact creation. \
+It's not intended to fully simulate the behavior of malware but to reproduce the steps that led to traces creation. \
-By avoiding full and complex simulations, [Windows Artifacts Generator][wag] seeks to be simple but nonetheless powerful.
+By avoiding full and complex simulations, [Malware Traces Generator][mtg] seeks to be simple but nonetheless powerful.

 ## 🚀 Getting started